-- Account for all residents and staff members - The situation can only be deemed "under control" after the local authorities have concluded emergency operations and incident commander has deemed the situation as "safe."
+- Account for all staff members and residents - The situation can only be deemed "under control" after the local authorities have concluded emergency operations and incident commander has deemed the situation as "safe."
 At this point "All Clear" can be announced.